-According to BPS (Central Bureau of Statistics), poverty is defined as a condition where an individual or a group of people is unable to meet their basic rights to sustain and develop a dignified life.
-The "Poverty" variable in this research is measured using data from the National Social and Economic Survey (Susenas), which includes household consumption expenditures.
-This data will indicate the number of individuals living in extreme poverty conditions in Mimika District.
+According to the Central Bureau of Statistics (BPS), poverty is defined as a condition in which an individual or group of people is unable to meet their basic rights to sustain and develop a dignified life.
+The "Poverty" variable in this study is measured using data from the National Social and Economic Survey (Susenas), which includes household consumption expenditures.
+This data indicates the number of individuals living in extreme poverty in the Mimika District.

-4. Result and Discussion
+4. Result and discussion